AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

-# Kubernetes Scaffolding Script
+# Kubernetes with CI/CD, Provisioning Script for DigitalOcean (DOKS)

 This project has been derivated from [this Github repo](https://github.com/DefrostedTuna/kubernetes-scaffolding).
 Many thanks to [Rick Bennett @ Github/DefrostedTuna](https://github.com/DefrostedTuna).

 This project takes a few deviations:

 - Instead of a separate DNS and load balancer a single DNA A record such as *.yourdom.com points to a single load balancer that delegates to the NGINX ingress controller then to the ingressed services such as Jenkins and Harbor.
-- Script goal is to run on pure Linux, without dependencies on Brew.
-Local CLI tools (doctl, helm and kubectl) are more assumed as a prerequisite than something to provision locally.
+- Local CLI tool installation include MacOS and has been extended to include Linux flavors.
 - The Jenkins and Harbor versions and associated plugin have been updated to the latest versions.
-- The Helm provisioning was missing an important `helm repo update`.
+- The Helm provisioning now includes missing `helm repo update` instruction.
-- Changed some messaging and added spinner for those blocking moments.
+- Changed some messaging and added spinners for those blocking moments.
 - Other minor changes [noted in this change set](https://github.com/DefrostedTuna/kubernetes-scaffolding/pull/1).

 At some point this script might run more independently in a container.
 Converting to Anisible may also be a good leap forward.
+Suggestions are welcome.

 Below is the unmodified readme from the original project.